plone/documentation/docs/conceptual-guides/components.md

 Workflow events
 :   `Products.DCWorkflow.interfaces.IBeforeTransitionEvent` is fired before a workflow transition is executed.
     It is useful for validation, veto logic, or preparing state changes.
-    `Products.DCWorkflow.interfaces.IAfterTransitionEvent` is fired after the transition completes, and is commonly used for side effects such as notifications or reindexing.
+    `Products.DCWorkflow.interfaces.IAfterTransitionEvent` is fired after the transition completes.
+    It is commonly used for side effects such as notifications or reindexing.
-    `Products.CMFCore.interfaces.IActionSucceededEvent` is a higher-level event that signals a completed action, and is often easier to use for general workflow reactions.
+    `Products.CMFCore.interfaces.IActionSucceededEvent` is a higher-level event that signals a completed action.
+    It is often easier to use for general workflow reactions.

 Local roles change event
 :   `LocalrolesModifiedEvent` is triggered when local roles are updated, for example in the sharing view.